ljungmark/eggup-node/README.md

 ```javascript
 set_notify();
 ```
 Turn on or off the notification sounds for your device.
+If this is set to true, the app will send a sound notification when your eggs are done (when soft boiled are done if that's what you chose, or when hard boiled are done if that's your perference).
+As a controller, you'll always get a sound for both soft- and hard boiled eggs.

 # Hotkeys